ZtereoHYPE/ZtereoMUSIC/README.md

 # ZtereoMUSIC
-### Is a discord music bot written in java using JDA.
+#### A discord music bot written in java using JDA.
 The name is prone to be changed in the future.

 ## How to use:
 1. Run `./gradlew build` or your system's equivalent in this repo